Please don't listen to a word I say! If something resonates with you, great! But, then go check it out for yourself!

 Software companies should be responsive and receptive to customer queries and criticisms.

 I am going to be using my new software for many years to come, hopefully.
 If I have a question, criticism, or problem to report, I want to know that it will be handled graciously and professionally.
 I also like working with companies and people of integrity and sound character.
 Business owners tend to hire people like themselves, and that trickles all the way down to the people providing customer service.
 Therefore, customer service is an excellent indicator of the integrity and character of the guys or gals at the top.
-However, be wary of excessively kind customer service that distracts you from ongoing software bugs.

 Free Software does not have to mean accepting less.